You Can Love Your Kids and Still Feel Overwhelmed - Baby Chick

 Not Want to Play With Them

-I tend to go in spurts with playing with my kids, but a lot of the time, I would rather have them play together so I can do something else.
+I tend to go in spurts with playing with my kids, but often, I would rather have them play together so I can do something else.
 Even though I’m not always up for playing pretend, it doesn’t mean I love them any less.
 Sometimes, I’m just not up for it.

 Have to Discipline Them